 That being said, other options can give you an easily repeatable and consistent anchor point when shooting your bow.
 It is the kisser button.

 A kisser button is a small, usually round, or teardrop-shaped accessory that is attached to the bowstring of a compound or recurve bow.
 It serves as an additional reference point during the draw, helping to ensure consistency and accuracy.

 Using a kisser button can be beneficial for archers, especially those who are new to the sport or are looking for a more consistent anchor point.
 When drawing the bow, the archer places the kisser button between their lips or against the corner of their mouth.
 This provides a tactile reminder of the correct anchor point, helping to maintain consistent form shot after shot.

 To use a kisser button effectively, follow these steps:

-Keep in mind that a kisser button is just one tool that can help you maintain a consistent anchor point.
+Keep in mind that a kisser button (or the alternate approach discussed here) is just one tool that can help you maintain a consistent anchor point.
 Some archers prefer not to use one, while others find it very helpful.
-It's up to you to decide if using a kisser button is right for your shooting style and preferences.
+It’s up to you to decide if using a kisser button is right for your shooting style and preferences.